 Lindane

-Lindane is a prescription head lice treatment that can be prescribed when there are no other safer options.
-If this is prescribed to you or a family member to treat head lice, it is important to follow the instructions provided by the prescribing physician.
+Lindane can be prescribed only after other safer options fail.
+If this is prescribed to you or a family member, it is important to follow the instructions provided by the prescribing physician.
 We do not recommend these pesticide treatments because there are safer alternatives available.
 All pesticide treatments come with potential risks and side effects, but there are some pretty hefty side effects and warnings that come along with this particular treatment.
 Some of these side effects include seizures and death.
 Be sure to do research and ask your provider any questions you may have.

 Malathion